HariBalaji4674/Languages/DSA/Introduction To Algorithims.md

 # - Model of Computation
     - Word RAM (Random Access Memory) in constant time (String of Bits 0's and 1's)
 # Data Structures:
-- Operate to store lot amount of data getting know
+- Operate to store lot amount of data
 - Representation
 - How to store the data in a systematic order
 - algorithims to supported